atomisthq/docs/docs/tutorials/prevent-new-vulnerabilities.md

 ## 3. Connect GitHub

-Atomist typically starts by discovering Dockerfiles in your GitHub repositories The presence of a Dockerfile is a good sign that this repository produces container images - it's increasingly not the only sign ([`buildah`][buildah], [`jib`][jib], and [`buildpacks`][buildpack] are just a few of the alternatives).
+Atomist starts by discovering Dockerfiles in your GitHub repositories The presence of a Dockerfile is a good sign that this repository produces container images - it's increasingly not the only sign ([`buildah`][buildah], [`jib`][jib], and [`buildpacks`][buildpack] are just a few of the alternatives).